run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 --template string
 >  Templates are currently not supported.

---job-name-prefix
-> The prefix to use when auto generating names with incremental index.
+> The prefix to use to automatically generate a job name with an incremental index.
+When a job name is omitted Run:AI will generate a job name.
+The optional `--job-name-prefix flag` creates job names with the provided prefix

 ### Container Related